powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 - `2D String array`: substation matrix position (ex: {{"A", "B", "C"}} = 1 row, 3 columns)<br>

 **Usage example:**<BR>
-The following example use 3 substations distributed on 2 columns and 2 lines,<BR>
+The following example displays 3 substations distributed on 2 columns and 2 lines,<BR>
 with an empty area at middle of the second line.
 ```java
 // build zone graph